 Primary Designated Offences

-Serious offences, like Assault with a Weapon, are more likely to attract a DNA Order.
+Serious offences, like Assault with a Weapon, are more likely to attract a DNA request.
 But even primary designated offences do not automatically require young offenders to provide a DNA sample.
 The order is generally only given is the privacy and security of the offender are proportionate to the public interest.

 Secondary Designated Offences